The following article is a personal reflection on becoming an OT expert witness, by...

+The following article is a personal reflection on becoming an OT expert witness, by...**

 Make an enquiry

 PhD, BSc (Hons) Occupational Therapy, PGC Clinical Research, Full Member of Expert Witness Institute (MEWI)

 I am skilled at assessing the client in relation to their physical, cognitive, and psychosocial functioning, as well as their environment and housing needs.
 I am competent in implementing a variety of treatment techniques including fatigue management, anxiety management, and education strategies, to minimise the effects of cognitive dysfunction.
 I have worked with both children and adults and their carers covering a breadth of functional disability and long term conditions.

 In 2012 I became the first Occupational Therapist to graduate from Newcastle School of medicine with a PhD ‘Exploring the function of people with liver disease’ and became a British College of Occupational Therapy Merit Award winner for contribution to Occupational Therapy in 2013.
 I am published in international therapy and medical journals for my research in long term conditions, fatigue, pain and functional ability.

 I undertake work for the National Institute of Health Research as a National Project Lead, strategising and implementing clinical research initiatives throughout local Clinical Research Network, NHS Trusts and partner organisations.
 I continue to undertake work with the NHS and their academic partners.

 I am also an independent practitioner working with both children and adults.
 I frequently carry out vocational assessments of clients who have suffered an injury or live with a long term condition and provide therapeutic interventions to clients in the community with complex physical and cognitive disabilities.

-I work with the Royal British Legion in association with The OT Practice providing functional assessment for veterans and advising on seating and electric powered vehicles.
+I work with various charities providing functional assessment for their beneficiaries, advising equipment, adaptation, seating and electric powered vehicles.

 I accept instruction from both claimant and defendant solicitors and insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under Civil procedure Rules (CPR) pertaining to expert witnesses.